TM111/Profiling-algorithms-on-Social-Network-for-multimedia-web-search-interface/README.md

 - Django

 ## Guida

-1) go to http://lucene.apache.org/solr/downloads.html and download apache Solr
+1) Go to http://lucene.apache.org/solr/downloads.html and download apache Solr
-2) run apache Solr with command "bin/solr start"
+2) Run apache Solr with command "bin/solr start"
-3) go to the project folder and open app/views.py
+3) Go to the project folder and open app/views.py
-4) at the beginning set solr_string with you solr url
+4) At the beginning set solr_string with you solr url
-5) start app with the command "python manage.py runserver"
+5) Start app with the command "python manage.py runserver"